AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 The first offerings were sand-cast passenger cars in New York Central and Pennsylvania liveries.

-Initially selling its products to other companies, Ferris decided to create his own company in 1948 after
+Initially selling its products to other companies, Ferris decided to create his own company in 1948.
+The

-Shortly thereafter AMT began producing their famous steamlined extruded aluminum passenger cars, with fluted
+AMT eventually began producing their famous steamlined extruded aluminum passenger cars, with fluted

 and smooth roof variations.
 The AMT passenger cars were available in a variety of body styles,